CursedScorpio/k8s-kick-bots/README.md

 Key flags:

 - `--stream-url`: Stream to watch (e.g., `https://kick.com/your_favorite_streamer`).
-- `--num-deployments`: Number of separate viewer deployments (e.g., for different VPNs).
+- `--num-deployments`: Number of separate viewer deployments (e.g., each deployment is routed through one VPN).
-- `--replicas-per-deployment`: How many pods (viewers) per deployment.
+- `--replicas-per-deployment`: How many pods (viewers) per deployment. (this is how many pods per deployments, so all pods also share same VPN, but each pod has own browser,context and tabs)
 - `--namespace`: Target Kubernetes namespace (default is `stream-viewers`).

 ### Editing YAML Files